flow-project/flow/examples/README.md

 ### merge.py

-Example of a straight road with merge-in with human-driven vehicles.
+Example of a straight road with an on-ramp merge.

 In the absence of autonomous vehicles, the network exhibits properties of convective instability, with perturbations propagating upstream from the merge